Snowflake-Labs/snowpark-python-demos/Predict Customer Spend/README.md

     `jupyter lab`

 3. Paste the URL in a browser window and once JupyterLab comes up, switch to the work directory and update `creds_generic.json` and rename it to `creds.json` to reflect your snowflake environment.

- 4. To run streamlit (ecommapp), on your terminal run  `streamlit run ecommapp.py`
+4. To run streamlit (ecommapp), on your terminal run  `streamlit run ecommapp.py` Here's what the app will look like: